MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/web-service-consumption.md

 1. Run the Swagger file through the code generator specifying the language you want.

+1. Review the resulting API client stub that was generated.
+You can provide some custom headers and other changes.

-You can now use the generated client library stub to call the APIs needed to authenticate and consume the service.
+Now, you are ready to call the APIs needed to authenticate and consume the service.